Original Sin (Tapper and Thompson book): Background

 The 2024 Joe Biden–Donald Trump presidential debate, moderated by Jake Tapper and Dana Bash of CNN, was held on June 27, 2024.
-Biden's debate performance was notably poor.
-The debate performance caused widespread comment about his cognitive health, about his electability, how his age and health would be perceived by voters, and about his ability to serve a second term.
+Biden's debate performance caused widespread comment about his cognitive health, about his electability, how his age and health would be perceived by voters, and about his ability to serve a second term.
 This eventually led to Biden dropping out of the election and endorsing Vice President Kamala Harris to become the party's presidential nominee on July 21, 2024.

 Harris lost the election to Trump, losing the popular vote 48.3–49.8% and the Electoral College 226–312.
 Harris had just 107 days (3.5 months) as the nominee and did not go through a primary election.
 Harris later wrote a book on the subject, entitled 107 Days.

 In the aftermath of Harris' loss, many commentators speculated as to whether Harris or another nominee may have won had Biden not run for a second term.
 David Plouffe, who helped run Harris' campaign, said that Biden's poor debate performance and dropping out more than three weeks later doomed Harris to defeat.